 Telephone & Data Systems in Focus

-Telephone & Data Systems (TDS) is headquartered in Chicago, and is in the Utilities sector.
-The stock has seen a price change of 9.46% since the start of the year.
-The parent of U.S. Cellular and TDS Telecom is currently shelling out a dividend of $0.16 per share, with a dividend yield of 2.1%.
-This compares to the Wireline - National industry's yield of 2.1% and the S&P 500's yield of 1.8%.
+Based in Chicago, Telephone & Data Systems (TDS) is in the Utilities sector, and so far this year, shares have seen a price change of -1.91%.
+Currently paying a dividend of $0.17 per share, the company has a dividend yield of 2.07%.
+In comparison, the Wireline - National industry's yield is 2.08%, while the S&P 500's yield is 1.89%.

-Taking a look at the company's dividend growth, its current annualized dividend of $0.64 is up 3.2% from last year.
-Over the last 5 years, Telephone & Data Systems has increased its dividend 5 times on a year-over-year basis for an average annual increase of 4.91%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-TDS's current payout ratio is 114%.
-This means it paid out 114% of its trailing 12-month EPS as dividend.
+Taking a look at the company's dividend growth, its current annualized dividend of $0.66 is up 3.1% from last year.
+Over the last 5 years, Telephone & Data Systems has increased its dividend 5 times on a year-over-year basis for an average annual increase of 4.39%.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+TDS's current payout ratio is 50%.
+This means it paid out 50% of its trailing 12-month EPS as dividend.

-TDS is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2018 is $0.68 per share, which represents a year-over-year growth rate of 28.30%.
+Earnings growth looks solid for TDS for this fiscal year.
+The Zacks Consensus Estimate for 2019 is $1.23 per share, which represents a year-over-year growth rate of 5.13%.

-Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
-Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-That said, they can take comfort from the fact that TDS is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).
+High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
+During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
+That said, they can take comfort from the fact that TDS is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #1 (Strong Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report